 “There are many plans in a man’s heart, nevertheless the Lord’s counsel — that will stand” (Proverbs 19:21).

-But obviously, the wonderful truth is that whenever God says NO to some plan or purpose that we have made, it is always because He has something BETTER in mind.
-It should be a JOY to yield our plan to His purpose.
-So let’s hold on to our plans, if need be, but let’s hold them LOOSELY.
-When we say, “Let’s do THIS,” and God says, “No, let’s do THAT,” then our love for Him will say, “YES!”
+But obviously, the wonderful truth is that whenever God says “No” to some plan or purpose we have made, it is always because He has something better in mind.
+It should be a joy to yield our plan to His purpose.
+So let’s hold on to our plans, if need be, but let’s hold them loosely.
+When we say, “Let’s do this,” and God says, “No, let’s do that,” then our love for Him will say, “Yes.”

 “Man makes plans; God changes them” (Jewish Proverb).

 Gary Henry – WordPoints.com